-\ding{175} in Figure \ref{sim_UV}a presents our visualization of ${I^{(0)}_{orth}}$ for $W^{(0)}_O$, and Figure \ref{sim_UV}b illustrates ${\mathcal{NF}^{(i)}}$ in all the weight matrices of the layers.
-It can be observed that for $\mathcal{M}_\text{post}$, the values of $\smash{\mathcal{NF}^{(i)}}$ are consistently and significantly lower than those of $\mathcal{M}'_\text{base}$ across all layers, directly demonstrating that $\smash{Q^{(i)}_1}$ and $\smash{Q^{(i)}_2}$ are approximately equal orthogonal matrices throughout post-training.
-We can further conclude that the variation in singular vectors on the left and right can be approximately characterized by consistent orthogonal transformations with negligible deviation, a property absent in different pretrained models (see Appendix~\ref{Visualization_of_other_families_and_scales_orth_sec2}).
+\textbf{Consistent Orthogonal Transformations\quad} \ding{175} in Figure \ref{sim_UV}a presents our visualization of $\smash{I^{(0)}_{orth}}$ for $W^{(0)}_O$, and Figure \ref{sim_UV}b illustrates $\smash{\mathcal{NF}^{(i)}}$ and $\smash{\mathcal{NF}^{(i)}_\text{sim}}$ in all the weight matrices of the layers.
+It can be observed that for $\mathcal{M}_\text{post}$, the values of ${\mathcal{NF}^{(i)}}$ are consistently and significantly lower than those of $\mathcal{M}'_\text{base}$ across all layers while $\smash{\mathcal{NF}^{(i)}_{\text{sim}}}$ sustains a persistently high magnitude, directly demonstrating that ${Q^{(i)}_1}$ and ${Q^{(i)}_2}$ are approximately equal orthogonal matrices throughout post-training.
+We can further conclude that the variation in the singular vectors can be approximately characterized by consistent orthogonal transformations, a property absent in different pretrained models (see Appendix~\ref{Visualization_of_other_families_and_scales_orth_sec2}).
 More detailed test results are in Appendix \ref{Visualization_of_other_families_and_scales_orth}.